vieuxtemps/windows-accent-layers/README.md

 This command should probably be avoided in most cases and is only available for completion and dealing with edge-cases for some languages.
 Prefixes registered with this command are only cancellable with Space (if and only if `PREFIX_CANCEL_MODE` is set to higher than `0`).
 If your keymap has a normal PREFIX layer that would conflict with your PREFIXMAP, declare the PREFIXMAP command before any PREFIX layer definitions.
 Examples:

 ```
-; Simulate physical key position/behavior for portuguese layouts when typing 'çã' (3 keypresses needed instead of 4)
+; Simulate physical key position/behavior for portuguese layouts when typing 'çã'
+; (3 keypresses are needed, instead of 4)
 PREFIXMAP ;'a => çã

 ; Registers Apple users' most beloved autocompletion